Brooks, San Antonio: Development

-The Brooks Development Authority has demonstrated economic development success with projects including a 62-acre (250,000 m^{2}) retail development, approximately 256,000 square feet (23,800 m^{2}) of research and distribution facilities for DPT Laboratories, an international pharmaceutical company, and a $25.5 million City/County emergency operations center which opened in the Fall 2007.
+The Brooks Development Authority has declared economic development success with projects including a 62-acre (250,000 m^{2}) retail development, approximately 256,000 square feet (23,800 m^{2}) of research and distribution facilities for DPT Laboratories, an international pharmaceutical company, and a $25.5 million City/County emergency operations center which opened in the Fall 2007.

 In 2012, the $90 million Mission Trail Baptist Hospital opened; in September 2014, Mission Solar Energy, opened a 240,000 square-foot manufacturing facility employing more than 400 people in San Antonio.
 The University of the Incarnate Word opened a School of Osteopathic Medicine in July 2017.

 In May 2017, Embassy Suites Hotel & Spa by Hilton opened a location at Brooks, with 156-suites and about 13,000 square-feet of event and meeting space.
 Earlier in the year, Brooks completed their renovation of a historic airplane hangar.
 Hangar 9 is the oldest wooden airplane hangar in its original spot.
 It is now used as an event venue.
 The Greenline, a 43-acre linear park connecting to the San Antonio River Mission Reach, opened at Brooks in the spring of 2018.

 In Spring 2018, Japanese manufacturing company, Nissei Plastics Industrial Co., Ltd. opened a $13 million plant at Brooks, providing over 50 jobs.

 Three local restaurants will soon open their doors at Brooks.
 Chef Johnny Hernandez will open La Gloria and El Machito off of Southeast Military Drive and Kennedy Hill Drive.
 Chef Jeff Balfour's Southerleigh restaurant is currently under construction at the heart of The Greenline park as well as a brewery project located off of Sidney Brooks east of South New Braunfels Ave.

-Breaking ground in Spring 2019, Cuisine Solutions is currently under construction with a projected 2021 completion date.

 In Summer 2019, City Base Commons, a retail development of more than 54,000 square feet, opened on the Brooks campus.
 Tenants include Raising Cane's, Smoothie King, Deco Pizzeria and LA Crawfish.

 Residential

-There are a wide range of living options at Brooks, from apartments to single-family homes.
-Each apartment complex or neighborhood has a rich history, with renovations that have kept it up-to-date with modern times.
-The Aviator apartments were repurposed from former Air Force barracks, while The Kennedy uses murals to commemorate President John F. Kennedy's visit to Brooks in 1963.
-Brooks has announced construction on a new single-family home development.
+There are a wide range of living options at Brooks, from apartments to single-family homes.The Aviator apartments were repurposed from former Air Force barracks, while The Kennedy uses murals to commemorate President John F. Kennedy's visit to Brooks in 1963.

 Education

 Residents are zoned to the San Antonio Independent School District or East Central Independent School District.

-The community includes STEM-based (Science, Technology, Engineering and Mathematics) K–12 school, Brooks Academy of Science and Engineering, and Compass Rose Academy, a 6-12 public charter school.
+The community includes STEM-based K–12 school, Brooks Academy of Science and Engineering, and Compass Rose Academy, a 6-12 public charter school.
 Brooks also offers higher education with the University of Incarnate Word School of Osteopathic Medicine, which opened July 2017.
 The first class at CAST Med, a healthcare magnet high school, began in Fall 2019.